fastly/security-use-cases/gold-standard-starter/README.md

 # What's in the Gold Standard Starter?

+## Corp configurations
-* A Request Rule that adds a Custom Signal for requests that match for System Attacks AND frequent attack sources
+* Request Rule that adds a Signal for requests that matches on System Attacks AND frequent attack sources
-* A List and a Rule for a default Geoblocking policy
+* Request Rule for a default geo-blocking policy
-* A Request Rule that consolidates System Attacks under one Signal
+* Request Rule that consolidates System Attacks under one Signal
+* Request Rule to tag a base set of Anomaly Signals

+## Site configurations
-* An Alert that lowers thresholds for Any System Attack Signal
+* Site Alert that lowers thresholds for Any System Attack Signal
-* A custom rule to tag a base set of Anomaly signals
+* Rate Limiting rule to detect enumeration attacks

-# Step 0
+# Step 0 - Pre-requisites
 [Install terraform](https://developer.hashicorp.com/terraform/downloads)

 # Step 1